juancarlospaco/nim-chonker/README.md

 If some package is giving you problems or you just want to undo the changes...

-- Delete the config file on `/etc/pacman.d/chonker.conf`.
-- Reinstall the package or do an upgrade with pacman.
+- Delete `/etc/pacman.d/chonker.conf` and do an upgrade with pacman.

 # Why